vquynh/z-buffer/README.md

 # z-buffer
-a visualization of object depth using z-buffer
+> a visualization of object depth with z-buffer using THREE.js